Here's a list of Valley businesses that are open

 Below is a list of local businesses who are remaining open either with reduced hours, by offering pick up and/or delivery, or continuing business as usual.

-If you're a business owner who would like to be included in this list, call your sales representative or email Pete Lynch at plynch@newsvirginian.com.
+If you're a business owner who would like to be included in this list, call your sales representative or email Peter Lynch at plynch@newsvirginian.com.

 Click on the business website to visit their site